Oklahoma City Memorial Marathon Communications

 • and any other assignments that may be needed.

 Most radio operators need a good mobile or base unit with an external antenna.
 Depending on your assigned location, an HT with an external antenna, spare battery packs, or an external power supply may also work.
 Please visit your assigned location and test your radios with the repeaters used.
-Stay flexible and able to adapt to course changes and changes in the weather (hot, cold, rain, hail, wind, etc.) Follow the Marathon Communications Plan created by the Public Safety Communications chair.
+Stay flexible and able to adapt to course changes and weather changes (hot, cold, rain, hail, wind, etc.).
+Follow the Marathon Communications Plan created by the Public Safety Communications chair.

-Sign up today and get in on the fun!
+Sign up today on the https://coraok.org/marathon/ page and get in on the fun!